qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 In the :guilabel:`Properties` section, you get general information about the layer, including specifics about the type and location, number of features, feature type, and editing capabilities.
-The :guilabel:`Extents` table provides you with layer extent information and the :guilabel:`Layer Spatial Reference System`, which is information about the CRS of the layer.
-This is a quick way to get information about the layer.
+The :guilabel:`Extents` table provides you with information on the layer extent and the :guilabel:`Layer Spatial Reference System`, which is information about the CRS of the layer.
+This can prvide a quick way to get usefule information about a layer.

 Additionally, you can add or edit a title and abstract for the layer in the :guilabel:`Description` section.
 It's also possible to define a